Direction

 Inês Bogéa

-Since 2008, she has been the Artistic Director of São Paulo Companhia de Dança, created by the Government of the State of São Paulo, where she has led and directed more than 1,400 performances presented in 22 countries.
-Since 2021, she has also served as Artistic and Educational Director of São Paulo Escola de Dança, created by the Government of the State of São Paulo, standing out for her work focused on social inclusion and the training of more than 1,300 students.
+Since 2008, she has served as Artistic Director of the São Paulo Dance Company, founded by the Government of the State of São Paulo, where she has directed more than 1,400 performances in 22 countries.
+Since 2021, she has also been the Artistic and Educational Director of the São Paulo Dance School, distinguished by its focus on social inclusion and the training of over 1,300 students annually.

-She is the Artistic Director of the São Paulo International Dance Showcase (MID-SP), held by Associação Pró-Dança in partnership with Itaú Cultural, and was responsible for innovative initiatives such as the Dance for Educators course at Sesc-SP.
-She is also a regular contributor to publications such as Revista CONCERTO and is co-creator of the column “Dance in Dialogue.”
+She is the Artistic Director of the São Paulo International Dance Showcase (MID-SP), organized by Associação Pró-Dança in partnership with Itaú Cultural, and has led initiatives such as the Dance for Educators program at Sesc-SP.

-In academia, she teaches at USP (University of São Paulo) and at FURB (Regional University of Blumenau Foundation).
-Throughout her career, she has received the Tarsila do Amaral Medal for her artistic contribution, was named by Critics’ Choice of Dance Europe, and was awarded the title of Chevalière de l’Ordre des Arts et des Lettres by the French Ministry of Culture.
+Throughout her career, she has received the Tarsila do Amaral Medal, awarded by the Government of the State of São Paulo for her artistic contribution, was featured in Critic’s Choice of Dance Europe, and was honored with the title of Chevalière de l’Ordre des Arts et des Lettres by the French Ministry of Culture.

 Co-Artistic Direction